abhishekbhosale1025/portfolio/README.md

 - 🌱 I’m currently learning **React.js**

-- 👨‍💻 All of my projects are available at <a target='_blank' href='https://abhishek-bhosale-portfolio.netlify.app/'>Portfolio</a>
+- 👨‍💻 All of my projects are available at <a target='blank' href='https://abhishek-bhosale-portfolio.netlify.app/'>Portfolio</a>

 - 📝 I regularly write articles on <a target='blank' href='https://medium.com/@abhishekbhosale1025'>Medium</a>